rallias/nginx-proxy/README.md

 ### Multiple Hosts

 If you need to support multipe virtual hosts for a container, you can separate each enty with commas.
 For example, `foo.bar.com,baz.bar.com,bar.com` and each host will be setup the same.

+Additionally, if you wish to use a custom certificate, you need to set SSL_CERT_NAME to refer to your individual .crt and .key files into /opt/nginx/ssl/ (you should see an nginx.key and nginx.crt in there already).